 9.01 Members’ Right to Speak

-a.
-While each member has the right to speak, the member must request this right by addressing the Chair.
+- While each member has the right to speak, the member must be recognized by the Mayor.
 Upon being recognized, the member may proceed.

 9.02 Residents/Interested Parties’ Duties

-Any resident or interested party desiring to address the Council shall be first recognized by the Chair.
-She/he shall then step to the floor microphone and state her/his name and address in an audible tone for the Clerk’s record.
+Any resident or interested party desiring to address the Council shall be first recognized by the Mayor.
+She/he shall then state her/his name and address in an audible tone for the Clerk’s record.
+The Mayor may permit any person to participate in the meeting virtually at the Mayor’s discretion.
 Remarks shall be limited to the question under discussion.
 All provisions of 9.01 apply.

 9.03 City Employee

-The City Manager and any other appointed, administrative level official shall be entitled at all times to any privilege of the floor for the purpose of speaking upon any questions that pertain to their duties, responsibilities and authority.
+The City Manager, in accordance with Section 5.04 of the Charter, shall be afforded the right to participate in discussions but not to vote.
+The City Manager is responsible for and shall be afforded the opportunity to seek clarity of direction from Council, when needed, to insure a majority consensus on an issue.
+Any other appointed, administrative level official shall be entitled at all times to speak upon any questions that pertain to their duties, responsibilities and authority.
 All provisions of 9.01 apply.

 10.01 Every member present, when a question is put, shall vote unless the member has an ethical conflict of interest.
 Any member requesting permission to abstain may make a brief statement of the reason for making such a request.
 The question shall then be immediately taken without further debate.